-The Mitigation Planning Unit has been responsible for updating the SHMP in the past.
+Since the beginning the Mitigation Planning Unit has been responsible for updating the SHMP.
 Additionally, the Mitigation Planning Unit coordinated the SHMPAT group, which assisted with updating and approving the plan.
 The SHMPAT group was formed several years ago and included state partners.
 Each update cycle, new members have been engaged and added, including federal, local, non-profit, and private sector partners.

-The 2018 SHMP update began in mid-2016 when the Mitigation Planning Unit conducted an in-depth review of the 2013 SHMP and the 2016 FEMA State Mitigation Plan Review Guide.
+The 2018 SHMP update process began in mid-2016 when the Mitigation Planning Unit conducted an indepth review of the 2013 SHMP and the 2016 FEMA State Mitigation Plan Review Guide.
 When the plan update began, the SHMPAT was used as it had been in the past, as a resource for the Mitigation Planning Unit to assist with and approve updates and changes.

-1 Records of HMGP funding from 1993 - 1997 were unavailable.
+&lt;sup>1 Records of HMGP funding from 1993 - 1997 were unavailable.